-Palmer Motorsports Park is a new club racing circuit in a picturesque spot in Hampden County, Massachusetts which will open later in 2015.
-Built near to the towns of Palmer and Ware, the circuit sits atop Whiskey Hill amid lush forest scenery and looks set to provide spectacular action.
+Palmer Motorsports Park is a club racing circuit in a picturesque spot in Hampden County, Massachusetts which opened in 2015.
+Built near to the towns of Palmer and Ware, the circuit sits atop Whiskey Hill amid lush forest scenery.
+The course itself is referred to as Whiskey Hill Raceway.

-Set amid 658 acres of a former logging property, the circuit swoops and falls around the contours of the land to create a true driver's circuit.
-While set to boast modern safety facilities, the track will have an 'old school' feel about it and looks set to be a popular venue for New England road racers, who have had a dearth of suitable facilities for many years.
+Built within 658 acres of a former logging property, the circuit swoops and falls around the contours of the land to create a true driver's circuit.
+While boasting modern safety facilities, the track still has an 'old school' feel about it and is a popular venue for New England road racers, who have had a dearth of suitable facilities for many years.

 In fact, it was the lack of venues locally which prompted the idea for Palmer in the first place.
 With New Hampshire Speedway increasingly focusing on NASCAR and other oval racing and Lime Rock being a considerable distance away, having something closer to home – and cheaper to rent – became a priority for the New England Region (NER) of the Sports Car Club of America.
 In 2007 the NER put forward plans for a $20 million circuit on the site, to operate on similar lines to other SCCA-owned facilities, such as Buttonwillow and Thunderhill in California.

 Planning permissions were relatively swiftly obtained and a limited liability company was set up by the NER to build and operate the facility.
 All seemed set to progress until the company contracted for the development of the track terminated the deal at the end of 2010, with no work having been started.